- MLB’s opening day is slated for March 28

 |Josh Donaldson (ATL)||24.5||-115||-115|

 *Odds taken 3/2; follow the link in the table to see odds for all 70 players available

 Stanton is joined by Aaron Judge, Khris Davis, and JD Martinez.
-All 70 players are available through MyBookie, but we’ve highlighted some interesting names to keep tabs on.
+We’ve highlighted some interesting names to keep tabs on.

 Expect Big Home Run Totals at Top of the Odds?

 The four names at the top of the list aren’t surprising.